Yusuf Yazıcı

-Yusuf Yazıcı (born 29 January 1997) is a Turkish professional footballer who plays as an attacking midfielder for Süper Lig club Trabzonspor, on loan from French club Lille, and the Turkey national team.
+Yusuf Yazıcı (born 29 January 1997) is a Turkish professional footballer who plays as an attacking midfielder for Super League Greece club Olympiacos and the Turkey national football team.

 An academy graduate of Trabzonspor, Yazıcı made his senior debut in December 2015, aged 18, and made over eighty league appearances for the club.
 In 2019, he joined Lille for €17.5 million, including €1 million of performance criteria, the highest transfer revenue of Trabzonspor's history.
 He made his senior international debut for Turkey in June 2017, and represented the side at UEFA Euro 2020.
 In 2022, he then returned to his hometown club on loan.

 Club career

 Trabzonspor

-Yazıcı was born in Turkish town of Trabzon.
+Yazıcı was born in the Turkish town of Trabzon.
 During his schooling at Trabzon Erdogdu Anatolian High School, he was part of the football team which was crowned World High School Football Champions.
 He then progressed through the academy of local side Trabzonspor and signed his first professional contract with the club on 21 December 2015.
 He made his competitive debut the following day, starting in a 2–1 Turkish Cup win over Gaziantepspor.
 Yazıcı made his Süper Lig debut in the new year on 2 February 2016, coming on as a second-half substitute for Musa Nizam in a 2–1 loss to Akhisar Belediyespor.
 He scored his first goals for the club on 8 May, netting twice and assisting another two in a 6–0 win over Rizespor.
 In dong so, he became the youngest player to score during the 2015–16 Süper Lig season at the age of 19.
 He ultimately made nine appearances across all competitions for the season, scoring twice as Trabzonspor ended the campaign in twelfth position.

 Midway through the following season, on 22 December, he scored his first Cup goals for the club, netting a brace in a 5–0 win over Kızılcabölükspor.
 Following the exclusion of regular midfielder Mehmet Ekici, Yazıcı enjoyed an extended run in the first team the following year and in March was rewarded with a new five-year contract worth a guaranteed TL250,000 a year.
 He ended the month by scoring in a 2–0 win over Galatasaray, a match in which scouts from Premier League side Manchester United and the Eredivisie's PSV Eindhoven were present to watch his performance.
 Yazıcı ultimately ended the season with a return of six goals in 22 appearances across all competitions.